matrix-org/matrix-spec-proposals/proposals/4194-user-redaction.md

 [MSC2244](https://github.com/matrix-org/matrix-spec-proposals/pull/2244)
 is employed.
 We expect that for now, most implementations will issue one `m.room.redaction` event for each event under the scope of the request.
+Sent by the requesting user.

 The action of redacting the events that are determined to be within the scope of the request should be seen as an atomic operation from